 Firstly, when I say “favorable” I’m thinking in terms of a natural birth hopeful!

 A Bishop score of 6 or less means an induction is not likely to be successful.
-Proceeding with induction in this instance is likely to cause great stress on your body and baby, which are obviously not ready for labor and could result in more interventions and end in C-section.
+Proceeding with induction in this instance is likely to cause great stress on your body and baby, which are obviously not ready for labor and could result in more medical interventions and increase the likelihood of C-section.

 Moms hoping to have a natural birth, even those who choose to have an induction should seek a Bishop score of 8 or higher for the best chances that labor happens on it’s own or that an induction is successful.